Oripi/wix-covid-wishlist/README.md

 }
 ```
 What we did here is add a filter to the `dataset` object that shows only products with `_id` that is present the array of ids (`productIds`) that we supplied it.
 The result is a Wishlist that displays only products that have a `count > 0`, just like we wanted!
-> Note: at this point we can replace this line of code: `const itemCount = matchingItem ? matchingItem.count.toString() : '0';` with this: `const itemCount = matchingItem.count.toString();` since there will always be a match (we made sure of that in the filter), but we can also just keep this as it is.
+> Note: At this point we can replace this line of code: `const itemCount = matchingItem ? matchingItem.count.toString() : '0';` with this: `const itemCount = matchingItem.count.toString();` since there will always be a match (we made sure of that in the filter), but we can also just keep this as it is.
-> Note: the `count` property is a `number` and we're converting it to a string, since `Text` elements must recieve a string in their `text` property.
+> Note: The `count` property is a `number` and we're converting it to a string, since `Text` elements must recieve a string in their `text` property.

-That's it! hope you liked it and learned some new on the way :)
+That's it! hope you liked it and learned something new along the way :)

 ![alt repeater ids](https://media.giphy.com/media/V2ZrZfHghzSNi/giphy.gif)

-## additional info
+## Additional info
 * You can find a working example site [here](https://oripi3.wixsite.com/wishlisttest/wishlist).
 * A link to corvid api can be found [here](https://www.wix.com/corvid/reference).
 * Lodash documentation can be found [here](https://lodash.com/docs)